tldr-pages/tldr/pages/common/bash.md

 `bash`

+- Start an interactive shell session without loading startup configs:

+`bash --norc`

-- Execute a command and then exit:
+- Execute a [c]ommand:

 `bash -c "{{command}}"`

 - Execute a script:

-`bash {{path/to/script.sh}}`
+`bash {{path/to/script.bash}}`

-- Execute a script, printing each command before executing it:
+- Execute a script while printing each command before executing it:

 `bash -x {{path/to/script.sh}}`

-- Execute commands from a script, stopping at the first error:
+- Execute a script and stop at a first [e]rror:

 `bash -e {{path/to/script.sh}}`

-- Read and execute commands from stdin:
+- Execute a command from [s]tdin:

 `bash -s`

-- Print the Bash version (`$BASH_VERSION` contains the version without license information):
+- Print the version:

 `bash --version`